ItsAlanK/apr-breathwork/README.md

 User Stories are grouped based on the epic they were distilled from.

 - Epic One: Browsing Content
-    - As a user I can view a list of posts on the site so that I can browse for posts I may be interested in
+    - As a user I can view a product list showing all available courses
+    - As a user I can view individual products for all the details
-    - As a user I can refine the list of posts by search or category so that I can better browse for a particular game or topic
+    - As a user I can choose available times/dates for the class I want
-    - As a user I can click a specific post so that so that I can read its content
+    - As a user I can search for specific products I am looking for

+- Epic Two: User Accounts
+    - As a user I can register for an account to save my details
+    - As a user I can log in and out of my account
+    - As a user I can view my order history when logged in

+- Epic Three: Accepting payment
+    - As a user I can view items in my cart
+    - As a user I can move my cart items to checkout for payment
+    - As a user I can securely provide payment details to pay for items in my cart

+- Epic Four: Admin controls
+    - As a site admin I can add new products to the store
+    - As a site admin I can edit existing product details
-    - As a user I can see the date a post was created on so that I know which posts are most recent/relevant
+    - As a site admin I can delete products from the store

 ## Design Choices ##